opensearch-project/project-website/_posts/2025-11-19-introducing-agentic-search.md

 * It constructs an optimized DSL query using the `QueryPlanningTool` that detects anomalies—such as geo-distance deviations or unusual transaction frequency.

 **Outcome**:

 Automated fraud triage that merges OpenSearch anomaly detection, external rule engines, and enrichment—significantly reducing manual investigation time.

-## Try agentic search on the playground
+## Try agentic search on the ML Playground

-To explore agentic search, use preconfigured agents and sample data on the [machine learning (ML) Playground](https://ml.playground.opensearch.org/app/opensearch-flow#/workflows/yjn5LZoBjktoC8RhTWUk?configureAgent=false).
+To explore agentic search, use preconfigured agents and sample data on the [Machine Learning (ML) Playground](https://ml.playground.opensearch.org/app/opensearch-flow#/workflows/yjn5LZoBjktoC8RhTWUk?configureAgent=false).

 ## Set up agentic search locally